 What are the drivers behind these forecasts?
-That’s the subject of this week’s OTT Question Time (Thursday 10th June, 4pm UK).
+That was the subject of this week’s OTT Question Time (Thursday 10th June, 4pm UK).

-Together with Simon Thomas, Global Director of Audience Research and Media Investment Management at GroupM, Stephen Byrne, MD of Nordics and Exec Director for New Partnerships at Smartclip, and Daniel Wohlfart, Principal Product Manager for Advanced Advertising at Synamedia, we’ll explore:
+Together with Simon Thomas, Global Director of Audience Research and Media Investment Management at GroupM, Stephen Byrne, MD of Nordics and Exec Director for New Partnerships at Smartclip, and Daniel Wohlfart, Principal Product Manager for Advanced Advertising at Synamedia, we explored:

 - Why advertisers are returning to television

 - The sectors responsible for the biggest growth

 - How 2020 opened up the addressable market to SMEs and non-traditional TV advertisers

 - Broadcasters forming advertising alliances across Europe